lentzi90/playground/kubevirt/README.md

 NOTE!
 The CRI may need extra configuration to make block device imports work.
 See https://github.com/kubevirt/containerized-data-importer/blob/main/doc/block_cri_ownership_config.md
+This is already done if you use the `setup-scripts/ubuntu-install-k8s-release-artifacts.sh` script, for example in the CAPO cluster-class.

 ## Test Fedora 42 VM using CDI with generic cloud image

+This example shows how to import a Fedora 42 cloud image from a URL using CDI and create a VM from it.
+It also uses cloud-init userdata to configure the VM and shows how to connect to the VM console.

 ```bash
 kubectl apply -f fedora42_datavolume.yaml